CleanBandits/single-action-resource-controllers-for-laravel/README.md

 - Create new [Single Action Controllers](https://laravel.com/docs/11.x/controllers#single-action-controllers) for each action you need, like this:
   ![controllers.png](controllers.png)
-- This will automatically create routes these routes:
+- This will automatically create these routes:
   ![routes.png](routes.png)

 ## Installation